gpakosz/PPK_ASSERT/README.md

 ## What?

-The library is designed to be lightweight would you dedice to keep assertions enabled even in release builds.
+The library is designed to be lightweight would you decide to keep assertions enabled even in release builds (`#define PEMPEK_ASSERT_ENABLED 1`).

+Each assertion eats up `sizeof(bool)` of stack, used to keep track whether the assertion should be ignored for the remaining lifetime of the program.

 ### Message Formatting